AydanBeytulov/laravelProject/README.md

 # CV project
 Laravel project - not finished yet (in progress)

+Hey!
+I start to make hotel room managment system.
+I'll connect it with atmel microcontrollers in future.
-For now I use Laravel, MySQL, Vue, Redis
+It's not much code but I hope it will be enough for example.
+For now I use Laravel, MySQL, Vue, Redis.
+Next step is to add socket.io.

 Here some tags to review it faster: